 IN THIS ARTICLE

-In most cases, the pain and nausea associated with pancreatitis are severe enough that a person seeks medical attention from a health care practitioner.
-Any of the following symptoms warrant medical attention:
+In most cases, the pain and nausea associated with pancreatitis are severe enough that a person seeks medical attention from a health-care professional.
+Any of the following symptoms warrant immediate medical attention:

-The health care practitioner may tell the person to go to a hospital emergency department.
-If a person is unable to reach a health care practitioner, or if a person's symptoms worsen after having being examined by a health care practitioner, an immediate visit to an emergency department is necessary.
+The health-care professional may tell the person to go to a hospital emergency department.
+If a person is unable to reach a health-care professional, or if a person's symptoms worsen after having being examined by a health-care professional, an immediate visit to an emergency department is necessary.

 Must Read Articles Related to Pancreatitis